-There are a number of health resources available to students and facility to treat a myriad of both physical and mental conditions.
+There are a number of health resources available to students and faculty to treat a myriad of both physical and mental conditions.
 It doesn’t matter if you imagine you injured your ankle while playing sports, or your throat kills, or you might’ve been feeling a little depressed lately, help is available.

 Located at the Madsen Center, the SHC provides services from family practice, sports medicine, travel and women’s health.
-Those with ‘Student Health Insurance’ (International students are automatically signed up) have a subsidized health fee and only have to pay a $10 copay.
+Those with Student Health Insurance (international students are automatically signed up) have a subsidized health fee and only have to pay a $10 copay.
 Don’t have this insurance?
-That’s okay!
+That’s OK!
 The SHC has lower prices than other clinics in the community.
-This would be your first point of reference for anything health-related!
+This would be your first point of reference for anything health-related.

-This is where to go for illnesses and injuries: cough, cold, flu-like symptoms, sore throat, UTI symptoms, simple orthopedic injuries and mild lacerations).
+This is where to go for illnesses and injuries: cough, cold, flu-like symptoms, sore throat, UTI symptoms, simple orthopedic injuries and mild lacerations.
 If you think your conditions are more serious, consider checking this table.

 Got an itch in your throat that won’t go away, or a case of bad indigestion?
-You can take a quick shuttle to Urgent Care from any point on campus!
+You can take a quick shuttle to Urgent Care from any point on campus.
 It is located right next to the Emergency Room at the University of Utah Hospital.
 There are also other convenient off-campus locations in Sugarhouse and Farmington.

 We want to ensure that your needs are met and that cost shouldn’t be an impediment.
-Your health is paramount to us, money comes second.
+Your health is paramount to us; money comes second.